Legislative Reform Programme (“LRP”)

 Firms should be familiar with Part 8 of the Bill that sets out the Regulated Individuals Regime and Schedule 14 and 15 that provides a list of the notifiable functions within a firm.

-Once we have processed information provided by firms, we may advise firms that individuals may be requested to provide further information.
+Once we have processed information provided, we may advise firms to provide further information.
 This will only be requested in cases where firms name an individual as providing a RI function that has not previously been notified/approved by the GFSC.

 Decision Making Committee